-On the electrical side, the idea of a security mesh spinning at more than 500 rpm leaves us with a few implementation challenges.
-Since the spinning mesh must be monitored for breaks or short circuits continuously, we need both a power supply for the spinning monitoring circuit and a data link to the stator.
+The basic concept of a security mesh spinning at more than 500 rpm around a payload leaves us with a few implementation challenges.
+Since the spinning mesh must be monitored for breaks or short circuits continuously, we need both a power supply for the spinning monitoring circuit and a data link back to the stator.

-We found that a bright lamp shining at a rotating solar panel is a good starting point.
-In contrast to e.g. slip rings, this setup is mechanically durable at high speeds and it also provides reasonable output power (see Appendix A for an estimation of power consumption).
-A battery may not provide a useful lifetime without power-optimization.
+A good starting point for power transfer is a simple setup of a stationary bright lamp shining at a rotating solar panel.
+In contrast to e.g. slip rings, this setup is mechanically durable at high speeds and it also provides reasonable output power (see Appendix A for some calculations on power consumption).

+A battery may not provide a useful lifetime without poweroptimization.
 Likewise, an energy harvesting setup may not provide enough current to supply peak demand.

 Since the monitoring circuit uses little current, power transfer efficiency is not important.
 On the other hand, cost may be a concern in a production device.
-Here it may prove worthwhile to replace the solar cell setup with an extra winding on the rotor of the BLDC motor driving the spinning mesh.
-This motor is likely to be a custom part, so adding an extra winding is unlikely to increase cost significantly.
-More traditional inductive power transfer may also be an option if it can be integrated into the mechanical design.
+Here it may prove worthwhile to replace the solar cell setup with an extra windings on the rotor of the BLDC motor driving the spinning mesh.
+This rotor is likely to be a custom part, so adding these windings is unlikely to increase cost significantly.
+Inductive power transfer may also be an option given that one can integrate it into the mechanical design.